01 of 08

 Embrace A Mix of Textures

-There's really no limit to how you can combine and play with textures in your home—hard and soft, rough and smooth, you get the idea.
-Rugs are a part of this, as is furniture and the accessories we've been talking about—they all work together to create depth and interest and personality.
+There is really no limit to how you can combine and play with textures in your home—hard and soft, rough and smooth, you get the idea.
+Rugs are a part of this, as is furniture and accessories—they all work together to create depth, interest, contrast, and personality.